smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/03 - Table Types.md

 ## Table Type 9
 ### Table Variable

-Table variables are much like temporary tables.
-They are used when passing a record set to a stored procedure.
+Table variables store temporary tabular data within a batch, stored procedure, or function.
+A table variable declared from a user-defined table type can also be passed to a stored procedure as a table-valued parameter.
 Each database may implement table variables slightly differently, but Microsoft SQL Server has the following considerations.

 *  You can place constraints on the table except for `FOREIGN KEY` constraints.
 *  The constraints must be placed on the table on creation.
 *  You cannot alter the table variable once it is created.
-*  You cannot create an explicit index on a table variable.
+*  You cannot execute CREATE INDEX against a table variable after declaring it.
+However, PRIMARY KEY and UNIQUE constraints create indexes.
 *  You cannot truncate a table variable.
-*  An index is created when creating a `PRIMARY KEY` or a `UNIQUE` constraint.
 *  Table variables are stored in `tempdb`.
 *  Table variables are not affected by rollbacks.
-*  Statistics are not created on table variables.
+*  SQL Server does not maintain distribution statistics on table variables.
+SQL Server 2019 and later can use table-variable deferred compilation to improve cardinality estimates when the appropriate database compatibility level is enabled.

 ```sql
 DECLARE @TableVariable TABLE